- Dr Hayley Bennett

-Hayley joined Politics and IR in January 2015 as a Research Fellow within the What Works Scotland (WWS) collaborative.
-In this work she explores public service reform and the Scottish approach to policy making.
-As part of WWS she leads on a series of Collaborative Action Research inquiries with practitioners and policy makers addressing 'wicked issues.'
-Prior to WWS, Hayley was employed as a Research Fellow (Social Policy, University of Edinburgh) on a comparative European social policy project (Combating Poverty in Europe) exploring minimum income provision from a multi-level governance perspective in six European countries: Germany, the United Kingdom, Italy, Poland, Sweden, and Norway.
+Prior to WWS, Hayley was a Research Fellow in Social Policy on a comparative European social policy project (Combating Poverty in Europe) exploring minimum income provision from a multi-level governance perspective in six European countries: Germany, Italy, Poland, Norway, Sweden, and United Kingdom.
+Prior to returning to academia she held positions delivering regeneration and economic development initiatives across the UK for over 5 years.

 Research activities (a selection)

 - Research Fellow (Jan 2015- Dec 2018) What Works Scotland (Funded by ESRC and Scottish Government)